wawaka/black-box-testing-tool/README.md

 ## Hbase support
 The tool supports modifications and checking of data in hbase.
-In order for it to work you have to enable thrift2 api in your hbase: `hbase thrift2`
+In order for it to work you have to enable thrift2 api in your hbase: `hbase thrift2` There are 3 commands supported for hbase action type:
+1. `put` - set values for rows and fields
+2. `check` - compare values of rows and fields to expected values
+3. `delete` - delete rows
 ```yaml
 actions:
     users_db: